Logic and Computation through the Lens of Semirings: A Circuit Characterisation of FOK

 \section{A Circuit Characterisation of \texorpdfstring{$\FOK$}{FOK}}

-The following is an adaptation of a result in the Boolean setting, first established by Immerman~\cite{DBLP:journals/siamcomp/Immerman87}.
-It made rigorous intuition that first-order logic and constant-depth circuits more or less do the same thing.
-More recently, this result has been generalized to metafinite logics over the reals~\cite{10.1093/logcom/exae051} and more general integral domains~\cite{BCG24}.
-We establish a similar result, moving from integral domains to positive, commutative semirings and replacing logics over metafinite structures with a logic that is evaluated directly in the semiring.
+The following adapts a result from the Boolean setting, originally due to Immerman~\cite{DBLP:journals/siamcomp/Immerman87}, which formalises the intuition that first-order logic and constant-depth circuits correspond to one another.
+More recently, this result has been generalised to metafinite logics over the reals~\cite{10.1093/logcom/exae051} and more general integral domains~\cite{BCG24}.
+We establish a similar result, moving from integral domains to semirings and replacing logics over metafinite structures with a logic that is evaluated directly in the semiring.